sejopi/sirgilz/README.md

   yes ok i hear u but uhm just DNI kindly. :o(

-- for someone whos so internally complex i will have issues from myself, **HOWEVER**, theres a heads up anywya but ill try to overcome some of them, i have / can be:
+- i will have issues from myself, **HOWEVER**, theres a heads up anywya but ill try to overcome some of them, i have / can be:
   - selectiveness when choosing a friend
   - I GET CLINGY BE WARNED I WILL BE CLINGY.
   - jealousy / trust issues
   - overthinking
   - rlly nervous; paranoid
-  - self indulgent
+  - self indulgent (not smth necessarily bad tho
   - self doubt
   - GETS BORED easily if small / mild discussion; small talks
   - i tend to freeze / withdraw / go silent when im deeply disturbed; reminded of past trauma